KWR Long Call Strategy

 What is a long call on KWR?

 A long call on KWR is the long call strategy applied to KWR (stock).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With KWR stock trading near $141.43, the strikes shown on this page are snapped to the nearest listed KWR chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With KWR stock at $171.13 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed KWR chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are KWR long call max profit and max loss calculated?